Abscissa – the horizontal baseline of a chart, x-axis.

 Balance of Payments – A statement showing all of a given nation’s transactions with the rest of the world for a given period.
 It includes the purchases and sales of goods and services, gifts, government transactions, interest payments, and capital transactions.

 Balance of Trade – The part of a nation’s Balance of Payments which deals with merchandise (or visible) imports and exports.

 Balance on Current Account – The total sum of all visible trade (merchandise) plus “Invisibles” which are services.
 In addition, interest payments on obligations and interest earnings on foreign investments are also included.

 Banker’s Acceptance – Bill of exchange drawn on or accepted by a bank instead of an individual or firm.

-Basket – An assortment which is grouped together such as a “Basket of Currencies” or a “Basket of Commodities”.
+Basket – An assortment that is grouped together such as a “Basket of Currencies” or a “Basket of Commodities.”

 Bartels’ Test – A test developed by Julius Bartels to determine the number of times out of a hundred that a given cycle could be the result of chance.

 Benchmark Cycle – Benchmark Cycles are Empirical Cycles that are fixed in duration from specific points in time and all calculations are taken from that specific date.
 Benchmark Cycles exist in each market but they are also critical in the interplay between two markets.
 In precious metals, for example, they interact between gold and silver which allows us to determine both the trend in motion as well as providing tremendous insight into the ratio between these two precious metals.